Acknowledgment

 HeiChips carries on the FPGA-Ignite Summer School series as we are now looking into microelectronics much beyond just FPGAs (which was a focus in the first three issues).

-HeiChips is a one week opportunity for networking, exciting lectures and a hackathon on designing a custom chip (that will be subsequently taped-out on the IHP 130nm BiCMOS Open Source PDK)
+HeiChips is a one-week opportunity for networking, exciting lectures and a hackathon on designing a custom chip (that will be subsequently taped-out on the IHP 130nm BiCMOS Open Source PDK)

 The HeiChips Summer School is kindly supported by Heidelberg University and BMFTR (the German Federal Ministry of Research, Technology and Space).
 Attending the event and all social activities is free of charge.
 However, participants have to arrange travel and accommodation on their own.